Sign Up

 Shopping

 Buying small amounts of food and using food quickly can help prevent foodborne illness.
 Buy from a reliable place.
 The government has a labeling process enforced by the United States Department of Agriculture (USDA).
 Labeling is required to educate the buyer about the product.
 When shopping, select refrigerated or frozen food after you are done shopping for non-perishable food.
 Do not buy meat that has a torn or leaking package.
-Do not buy dented, rusted, or swollen cans.
-Do not buy damaged containers.
+Do not buy damaged containers such as dented, rusted, or swollen cans.
 The food inside may be spoiled.
 Check expiration dates.
-Discount stores and on-sell food items may be close to expiring.
-They are cheap and can be eaten but cannot be kept long.
-The definition of labels are (100+ Non-Perishable Foods - Foods That Don't Expire for a Long Time, 2021):
+Discount stores and sale food items may be close to expiring.
+They are cheap and can be eaten but cannot be kept long (USDA, 2024a).

-• Best-By: suggested for the best quality and flavor.
+• Best-By: This is the suggested date for the best quality and flavor.
 This has nothing to do with safety.

-• Use By: the last date recommended for eating.
-Infant formula should not be used past its use-by date.
+• Use By: This is the last date recommended for eating.
+Infant formulas should not be used past their use-by date.

-• Sell By: is an indication to a store for how long to have a product up for sale.
+• Sell By: This indicates to a store how long it will take to have a product up for sale.
 This has nothing to do with safety.

-• Freeze By: manufacturer's suggestion to extend quality past a product's shelf life.
+• Freeze By: This is the manufacturer's suggestion to extend quality past a product's shelf life.
 If food is frozen in the original wrapping, additional wrapping with foil or plastic is recommended.

 Fish and shellfish are easily contaminated with metals and poisons if caught in a place where the water is contaminated.
-Find out if fish or shellfish came from a safe place if not bought in a place that follows USDA food requirements.
+Find out if fish or shellfish came from a safe place or were bought in a place that followed USDA food requirements.
 Do not fish in water where manufacturing waste, sewage, fertilizer, and pesticide runoff happens.
 Raw fish and shellfish can have bacteria even if bought in a reliable place.
-Some raw fish (sushi) are poisonous to eat if not prepared correctly.
+Some raw fish (sushi) are poisonous if not prepared correctly.

 Storage

-Bacteria grow in warm moist places.
+Bacteria grow in warm, moist places.
 Refrigeration slows bacteria growth but does not stop it.
-Refrigerate perishable food within 2 hours of buying.
-Refrigerate perishable food if it is too hot.
-The temperature of the refrigerator and freezer has factory settings and resets.
+Refrigerate perishable food within two hours of buying.
+Refrigerate the perishable food if it is too hot.
+The temperature of the refrigerator and freezer have factory settings and resets.
 They can be adjusted.
-The refrigerator should be set at 40°F or 4.4°C. The freezer should be set at 0°F or -17.7°C (Basics for Handling Food Safely, 2015).
-Wrap meats tightly to avoid leaking.
+The refrigerator should be set at 40°F or 4.4°C. The freezer should be set at 0°F or -17.7°C (FDA, 2024; USDA, 2024b).
+Wrap meat tightly to avoid leaking (USDA, 2024b).

 Proper non-perishable storage is in a cool, dark, dry area.
 The worst places to store non-perishable food are under a sink, near the stove, or in the garage because these places are more likely to be moist and have temperature changes that damage the food.
-Cans should be stored in temperatures less than 90°F or 32.2°C and above freezing (100+ Non-Perishable Foods - Foods That Don't Expire for a Long Time, 2021).
+Cans should be stored in temperatures less than 90°F or 32.2°C and above freezing (USDA, 2024a).

 Canned food is good for a long time.
-High-acid food like tomatoes and fruits should be used within 18 months.
-Low-acid food can be kept for 2-5 years.
+High-acid foods like tomatoes and fruits should be consumed within 18 months, while low-acid foods can be kept for two to five years.
 Do not use cans if they are dented, rusted, or swollen.
 Many foods are safe to eat past their expiration date if stored properly.
 Do not use anything that looks or smells bad.
-Bad appearance includes mold, dark or oily appearance, water damage, or pest infestation.
-Non-perishable food that lasts a very long time, if kept in an airtight container in a cool, dry, dark place, include (100+ Non-Perishable Foods - Foods That Don't Expire for a Long Time, 2021):
+Bad appearances include mold, dark or oily appearance, water damage, or pest infestation (USDA, 2024a).

 • Dried beans, peas, and legumes